cs573-21s/02-datavis-7ways/README.md

 ![matplotlib](img/matplotlib.png)

-## 4.2 Exported by mpld3
+# 5.  mpld3 + Python

 Page link: https://junying-li.github.io/02-datavis-7ways/Mpld3/index.html

 To solve the export problem mentioned above.
-I made use of another library, mpld3.
+I made use of `mpld3` library.

 The mpld3 project brings together Matplotlib and D3js.
 It can export your matplotlib graphics to HTML code which can be used within the browser, within standard web pages, blogs, or tools such as the IPython notebook.
 Graphics Exported by Mpld3 have tools below when mouse over it.
 Tools include box zoom, pan, and reset.

 By using `mpld3.show()` can run a local server to show graphics on web page.
-I also use `mpld3.save_to_html()` to save graphics in html, which is [Mpld3/index.html](https://junying-li.github.io/02-datavis-7ways/Mpld3/index.html).
+I also used `mpld3.save_to_html()` to save a html file, which is [Mpld3/index.html](https://github.com/Junying-Li/02-datavis-7ways/blob/main/Mpld3/index.html).

+I also constructed an html tooltip, which can show all features of a data point when mouseover it.

 [Return to catalog](https://github.com/Junying-Li/02-datavis-7ways/blob/main/README.md#catalog)

 ![mpld3](img/mpld3.PNG)

-# 5. Seaborn + Python
+# 6. Seaborn + Python

 Page link: https://junying-li.github.io/02-datavis-7ways/seaborn/index.html